Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 After choosing a Name, Type and Language, specify the API and choose the vulnerability rules to which you'd like to apply the control.
 You can choose **All**, or select one or more individual vulnerabilities.

 >**Notes:**
- * Security Controls are intended to target only `java.lang.String` parameters (not boolean, int, long, short double, float, etc.).
  * Servers may require restart.
 Contrast provides a list of servers affected by your selection.